jlsuarezs/MBPlacePickerController/README.md

 Whatever's in the `MBPickerController` folder.
 It's got a few folders in there, including `CRLCoreLib`, `Place Picker`, `Map View`, and `Resources`.
 Take all of the folders in there and add them to your project.

-Configuring MBPlacPickerController:
+Configuring MBPlacePickerController:
 ---
 For iOS 8, you need to add one of the following keys to your application's Info.plist.
-(If you're using the iOS 7 compatible 1.0.6 release, you can reasonably skip this bit.)

 If you want MBPlacePicker to request "always authorized" permissions, add `NSLocationAlwaysUsageDescription` to your Info.plist.
 This is identical to the iOS 7 `kCLAuthorizationStatusAuthorized` behavior.